Skip to content

 Grow flowers

 Flowers look beautiful and bring colour and scent into your garden.
-They also provide food for many insects.
-Grow as many varieties as possible to ensure pollen and nectar almost all year round.
-Choose single-flowered varieties and native species if possible.
+Many of them also provide food for insects.
+Grow as many different types as possible to ensure pollen and nectar almost all year round.
+Choose single-flowered varieties and include some native species too.

 Have a break from weeding